Gorchitza: 2008–2012: International recognition and Alloise's departure

-2012-present: Later activities
+2012–present: Later activities

-Gorchitza continued to perform live music after Alloise's departure, including a performance at the American Chamber of Commerce in Ukraine's Independence Day Picnic in July 2012.
-The band released some new songs and continued to tour, but did not release another studio album.
-The band went dormant in 2014, and Dibrova also left to pursue a solo career.
-Gorchitza remained inactive until 2020, when new song "Shkoura" was released.
-Oleksii Laptev remains the band's only permanent member.
+Gorchitza continued performing live after the lineup change, including a set at the American Chamber of Commerce in Ukraine's Independence Day Picnic in July 2012.
+The band became inactive in 2014, and Dibrova left for a solo career.

+In 2020, Gorchitza returned with a new song, "Shkoura".
+Since then, the band has released singles and toured but has not released a studio album.
+Oleksii Laptev remains the only permanent member.